180g HEAVYWEIGHT DOUBLE GATEFOLD LP WITH DOWNLOAD CODE - LIMITED EDITION SILVER VINYL, CLEAR VINYL & DIGITAL FORMATS

 “I know a recording of a concert is a pale substitute for the real thing,” says Hansard.
 “But we’re all living on morsels right now.”
 In these captured moments of connection and transcendence, Live at the Sydney Opera House allows for both the consolation of memory and the promise of a longed-for future – the promise of a coming, much anticipated feast.

-Glen Hansard: Live at the Sydney Opera House is now available globally to pre-order digitally, on clear vinyl, and on limited edition silver vinyl from DublinVinyl.com.
-We aim to ship both digital and vinyl formats on Dec 18th.
-We also plan to have a general worldwide release of the vinyl record in early 2021.
+Glen Hansard: Live at the Sydney Opera House is now available globally to pre-order on clear vinyl and on limited edition silver vinyl from DublinVinyl.com.
+The digital album is now available but due to ongoing delays in the supply chain, we now aim to ship the vinyl format in early February.
 All profits to ICHH – Inner City Helping Homeless in Dublin.